MarteXcoin-documentation/Documentation/introduction/information.rst

 Confirmed Transactions
   Transactions that are processed by miners and considered irreversible, usually after six confirmations.
-In the case of InstantSend, funds can be considered irreversible after a few seconds, but must still be written to the blockchain (and thus "confirmed").
+In the case of FasttSend, funds can be considered irreversible after a few seconds, but must still be written to the blockchain (and thus "confirmed").